-Once you’re there, there’s no shortage of things to do in Panama and getting around is simple.
+Once you’re there, there’s no shortage of things to do and getting around is simple.
 Here’s what to do on a Panama City layover instead of hanging out in the airport.

 Panama City Layover Guide: What to See and Do in 8 Hours

 Spend your first hour and a half on actually getting to the city.
 It takes about 30 minutes to get through immigrations and customs plus another 45 minutes in the car, assuming you take the toll road.
 Don’t worry about changing money — the US dollar is king — but plan ahead and come with cash.